EmmettJT/Thompson_et_al_2026/README.md

 3. **Download the data files:**

-Download the data file from [[this link](https://figshare.com/s/35340aa23920ba25c5a8)], unzip the data and move it into the cloned directory.
+Download the data file from ZENODO LINK, unzip the data and move it into the cloned directory.
+This file must be called 'data' and must live inside the main repo file

 ## Usage